 Can Promote Weight Loss

-Tea is made by steeping tea leaves in water.
+Tea is made by steeping tea leaves in water (either hot water or cold water).
 This gives you a drink that’s mostly water and contains some compounds from the tea leaves.
 If you choose unsweetened tea, then the calorie content is negligible, making tea an excellent choice if you’re trying to lose weight.

 That’s not the only helpful effect either.
 Some of the polyphenols in tea can help with weight loss too.
 There isn’t a large amount of evidence here, but some studies suggest that the compounds in tea could influence calorie absorption, metabolism, and the breakdown of fat.